Consumer edition active

 Drug-Drug Interactions

 The best way to reduce the risk of drug-drug interactions is to ask the pharmacist to check for them.
-Additionally, the doctor should be told about all drugs being taken, both prescription and OTC.
+Additionally, the doctor should be told about all medications being taken, both prescription and OTC.

-Drug Overlap
+Medication Overlap

 More Information

 The following is an English-language resource that may be useful.
-Please note that THE MANUAL is not responsible for the content of this resource.
+Please note that The Manual is not responsible for the content of this resource.

 quizzes_lightbulb_red